innif/Arduino-Game-System/Instructions.md

 You can now hit the upload-button on the top left on the window and upload the code.
 After the Upload is done, check if everything is working before moving on to the assembly.

 ## Part 3 - Assembly

+### Step 3.1 - Add Components
+Place the screen in the case.
+If you want, you can use a bit of hot glue, but in most cases this is not necessary.

+Then add the buttons.
+If they dont fit, use a file or sandpaper to make the PCB a bit smaller on the edges that doont fit.
+Make sure, that the buttons are seated correctly and are pushed all the way through.

+Finally add the ESP8266 on top.
+Make sure, the USB-Connector alligns with the cutout in the case.
+Now is also a good time to carefully organize the cables and get them away from the side walls.

+### Step 3.2 - Add Lid
+As a last step you can add the lid.
+It should hold all the PCBs in place when seated correctly.
+If you cant push it down, try reorganizing the cables to make everything fit.

+When the lid is seated correctly and snaped into place, use two screws on the side of the case to hold the lid in place.

+Congratulations: you are done.
+Now connect your new console to any USB-Powersupply and start Gaming!